 Extremizing the above area integral leads to the following Euler-Lagrange equation

-here, $x_{1}$ and $x_{2}$ represent the end point of the subsystem under consideration, $r_c$ represents the turning point of the extremal surface and the integration variable is given by $u=\frac{r_c}{r}$.
+here, $x_{1}$ and $x_{2}$ represent the end point of the subsystem under consideration, $r_c$ represents the turning point of the static minimal surface and the integration variable is given by $u=\frac{r_c}{r}$.
 After integration, the resulting equation may be inverted to obtain the turning radius $r_c$.
-This may then be substituted in the expression for the area of the extremal surface.
+This may then be substituted in the expression for the area of the minimal surface.
 The area integral in eq.(\ref{gena}) written in terms of the variable $u$ may be expressed as

-The integrals in eq.(\ref{ar}) and eq.(\ref{tur}) are not analytically solvable.
+The integrals in eq.(\ref{tur}) and eq.(\ref{ar}) are not analytically solvable.
 Therefore to compute these integrals we adopt the method developed in \cite{Fischler:2012ca} where the authors employ a certain expansion technique in terms of Gamma functions to compute these integrals order by order.
-Denoting the turning points of the extremal surfaces whose areas are given as ${\cal A}_{B_1},{\cal A}_{A}$ and ${\cal A}_{A\cup B_1}$ to be $r_{c1}$, $r_{c2}$ and $r_{c3}$ respectively, it is possible to obtain the expression for the subsystem lengths using eq. (\ref {tur}) as follows \cite{Fischler:2012ca}
+Denoting the turning points of the static minimal surfaces whose areas are given as ${\cal A}_{B_1},{\cal A}_{A}$ and ${\cal A}_{A\cup B_1}$ to be $r_{c1}$, $r_{c2}$ and $r_{c3}$ respectively, it is possible to obtain the expression for the subsystem lengths using eq. (\ref {tur}) as follows \cite{Fischler:2012ca}